 - Treasury and Resources Department

-The following government bodies* also come under FOI legislation from January 2015:
+The following government bodies* also fall under FOI legislation::

 - States of Jersey Police

 - States Assembly (including States Greffe)